Package theft: Package theft prevention

 In buildings without doorbells, packages are often left in public areas that are easily accessed by thieves.
 The lack of an easy method to stop package theft has caused many to turn to neighbors to receive their packages for them.
 It has also led to increased income for businesses that offer mailbox services.
 The e-commerce company Amazon began offering delivery to car trunks or parcel lockers or letting delivery people inside the home of the recipient with Amazon Key.
 It also began a program to share theft video from Ring doorbell cameras with police, but this led to controversy about privacy concerns.

 Lockable package delivery boxes can be used on a porch or at the curb, allow a delivery person to push a button allowing the package to be put inside, with the homeowner using a key to access the box, but early versions allowed only one package to be delivered.
 Couriers may, in the event the recipient is not at home, take the parcel or package to their nearest affiliated postal service outlet to be held securely, and leave a note in the recipient's letter box, with its address and estimated time on when it can be picked up.
-In addition, some e-commerce platforms, like Amazon, may offer a selection and map of local delivery lockers, participating businesses, and postal service outlets, where packages can be delivered to, instead of directly to the recipient.
+In addition, some e-commerce platforms offer a selection and map of local delivery lockers, participating businesses, and postal service outlets, where packages can be delivered to, instead of directly to the recipient.

+Researchers have suggested that human presence were strongly effective for first-time or inexperienced offenders, but not so much for repetitive offenders.
+Some of this presence includes doorbell cameras and police visibility, as surveyed from convicted package thieves.
+Thieves considered these surveillances helped form their perception and opportunity risk.
+Frequent offenders, however, are less deterred due to desensitization and confidence.

 Traditional prevention methods such as videos, fences, and obvious signs of someone being home do not appear to deter package theft.
 Prevention methods include concealing packages (e.g., removing branding on boxes, placing packages out of view), removing the target (e.g., delivery to a POD, delivery in late afternoons), increasing the effort (e.g., lockable containers), and increasing the risk (e.g., neighborhood watch, package alarms).
 Some individuals have taken to rigging decoy parcels with glitter bombs, low-grade explosives, blank round firing mechanisms, and even cat or dog feces in an effort to deter thieves.